Income tax credits and reliefs

 Special taxation arrangements apply to people aged 65 and over.
 Find out more.

 A change in your personal circumstances following separation or divorce may have implications for how you are taxed.
-A description of how income and maintenance is taxed after separation or divorce.
+This page explains how income and maintenance is taxed after separation or divorce.

 This document discusses the tax treatment of maintenance payments made by one spouse to another.